 Best Chinese New Year snacks to try

-The Chinese take on good ol’ jerky, bak kwa are slices of sweet ‘n’ salty preserved meat.
+The Chinese take on good ol’ jerky, bak kwa is slices of sweet ‘n’ salty preserved meat.
 Liberally seasoned with spices, sugar, salt and soy sauce, it’s barbecued over charcoal for hints of smoky flavour.
 It’s available throughout the year, but most Chinese families buy the greasy treat in bulk during the Lunar New Year period.
 Pork bak kwa is the most popular – and arguably the best tasting – although beef, chicken and vegetarian varieties exist.

-Kueh bangkit (also known as tapioca cookies) are crunchy coconut-flavoured cookies that melt in your mouth almost instantly, making them fairly addictive.
+Kueh bangkit (also known as tapioca cookies) are crunchy, coconut-flavoured cookies that melt in your mouth almost instantly, making them fairly addictive.
 A great festive treat for friends, baking these delectable little devils takes nimble kneading skills and a great deal of patience.

 Salted egg yolk snacks

 This limited edition gift set ($68) by The Golden Duck will please any friend who’s into local flavours.
 Included are a variety of super-addictive snacks, including chilli crab seafood tempura and salted egg yolk fish skin crunchy crisps.
 Yum! thegoldenduck.sg

 Featuring fragrant gula melaka-infused pineapple filling wrapped in a crumbly buttery soft pastry, Teochew confectionery Thye Moh Chan’s popular gula melaka pineapple pastry ($12 for six) is a must-try.
 Other pastry selections available include the unique durian pastry, longan pineapple pastry and walnut pineapple pastry. thyemohchan.com